Reputation, Learning and Project Choice in Frictional Economies: Model

 and on the \textit{stopping region} $\mathcal{M}^c$ (namely the complement of $\mathcal{M}$), the matching value function equals the agent's reputation function, i.e., $v_q(\pi)=w(\pi)$.

-The overarching goal of this paper is to study the optimal outcome, which is the solution to the following fixed-point problem: the tuple $\langle w, v ,\mathcal{M}\rangle$ constitutes an optimal outcome, if (\rn{1}) given $v$ and $\mathcal{M}$, the reputation value function $w$ satisfies \eqref{eq: reservation_value} and (\rn{2}) given $w$, the matching value function $v$ and the matching set $\mathcal{M}$ together solve the free boundary system \eqref{eq: matching_value_function} and \eqref{eq: matching_set}.
-I seek to find the $C^1$ optimal value functions.
+The overarching goal of this paper is to study the optimal outcome, which is the solution to the following fixed-point problem: the tuple $\langle w, v ,\mathcal{M}\rangle$ constitutes an optimal outcome, if (\rn{1}) given $v$ and $\mathcal{M}$, the reputation value function $w$ satisfies~\eqref{eq: reservation_value} and (\rn{2}) given $w$, the matching value function $v$ combined with the matching set $\mathcal{M}$ together solve the free boundary system of~\eqref{eq: matching_value_function} and~\eqref{eq: matching_set}.
+I aim to find the $C^1$ optimal value functions.

-The two-way feedback between the reputation function $w$ and the matching variables $\langle v,\mathcal{M}\rangle$ are plotted in figure \ref{fig: equil_feedbacks}.
-The link connecting $w$ to the $\langle v,\mathcal{M}\rangle$ block is upheld by the stopping time problem \eqref{eq: matching_value_function}.
-The opposite link from the matching variables block to $w$ is supported by the Bellman equation for the reputation function in \eqref{eq: reservation_value}.
-The optimal outcome is formally the fixed-point to the endogenous loops of this figure.
+There is in fact a two-way feedback between the reputation function $w$ and the matching variables $\langle v,\mathcal{M}\rangle$.
+The link connecting $w$ to $\langle v,\mathcal{M}\rangle$ is upheld by the stopping time problem~\eqref{eq: matching_value_function}.
+The opposite link from the matching variables to $w$ is supported by the Bellman equation for the reputation function in~\eqref{eq: reservation_value}.

 I should emphasize that in the optimal stopping time literature the exit option is usually exogenously set, and thus finding the optimal strategy only requires solving the free boundary problem.
-The main stretch in our setting is that the exit option itself is endogenously determined by the value function associated with the stopping time problem, and this elaborates the solution method.
+The main stretch in our setting is that the exit option itself is endogenously determined by the value function associated with the stopping time problem, and this complicates the solution method.